 New 2017 TVs are starting to come out, but we still recommend buying 2016 models at this time of the year.
 Pricing is too high for the first half of the year, and 2016 TVs can still produce excellent gaming performance.
 Our picks work well for consoles and PC gaming at 60 Hz.
-Check out our recommendations for PC gaming at 120 Hz and for the best TVs for HDR gaming with the Xbox One S and PS4 Pro.
+Check out our recommendations for PC gaming at 120 Hz as well as the best TVs for HDR gaming for use with the new Xbox One X (Project Scorpio).
 Here are our recommendations for the best TVs for gaming.

 Unlike for movies, the difference between the price ranges isn't as wide when it comes to gaming TVs.
 You can find an excellent gaming TV for quite cheap, but you do gain quite a bit from getting the premium models.